 Do you have the right to psilocybin-assisted psychotherapy?

-Based on the Charter of Rights and Freedoms, Canadian courts have clearly ruled that patients have the right to make their own choices regarding medical treatment when faced with a life-threatening illness.
+Based on the Charter of Rights and Freedoms, Canadian courts have clearly ruled that patients have the right to make their own choices regarding medical treatment when faced with a life-threatening illness (i.e Medical Assistance in Dying).

-On August 4th 2020, personal exemptions to access psilocybin therapy to treat end-of-life distress, were granted to four Canadians.
-The precedent to allow psilocybin therapy to those experiencing end of life distress has now been set.
+On August 4th 2020, personal exemptions to access psilocybin therapy to treat end-of-life distress, were granted to four Canadians as a result of TheraPsil's advocacy efforts.
+The precedent to allow psilocybin therapy to those experiencing end-of-life distress has now been set and we continue to help patients across the country in accessing this treatment option.

 “Canadians have now acknowledged patients’ “Right To Die” when faced with serious suffering at end-of-life.
 Surely, Canadians have a “Right To Try” a medicine that may help them want to live.”